Discover Botswana’s extraordinary wildlife

 Habitat and Characteristics

-Lions in Botswana have adapted remarkably to their environments: in the Okavango Delta, they skillfully navigate channels and floodplains, resulting in stronger forelimbs.
-Kalahari lions, on the other hand, are leaner, taller, and capable of covering long distances in the arid savanna.
-With their high heat tolerance and ability to go extended periods without water, they are perfectly adapted to the region’s extreme conditions.
-Their hunting strategies vary – from targeting large prey in the delta to pursuing smaller, agile animals in the Kalahari.
+In the Okavango Delta, they skillfully cross channels and floodplains, developing stronger forelimbs.
+Kalahari lions, on the other hand, are leaner, long-legged, and capable of covering long distances in the dry savanna.
+With their high heat resistance and ability to go long periods without water, they are perfectly adapted to the extreme conditions of the region.
+Their hunting strategies also vary – from hunting large prey in the delta to pursuing small, agile animals in the Kalahari.

 Behavior and Ecological Importance